wilkens-teaching/info3350-s22/README.md

 ### Waitlist

-If the course is full at registration time, you may add yourself to the [waitlist](https://forms.gle/kcp3x4FrhNMRixHF9).
-If and when you have been admitted, you will receive a PIN that will allow you to complete registration.
+Both the course and the waitlist are full.
+If you are currently on the waitlist, we will send you a Zoom link so that you can attend lectures during the add/drop period.

 ### Summary